 Hearing Aid Manufacturers

-Founded in Denmark in 1956, Widex is a well-respected brand with decades of research under their belt.
-For their contributions to hearing technology, such as developing the first digital in-the-ear-hearing aid and advancements in wireless features, Widex received the European Inventor Award in 2012.
+Founded in Denmark in 1956, Widex is a well-respected brand with decades of research under its belt.
+For their contributions to hearing technology, such as developing the first digital in-the-ear hearing device and advancements in wireless features, Widex received the European Inventor Award in 2012.
 With the goal to provide their wearers with unlimited access to the world of sound, Widex is best known for their trademark “Widex Sound,” which captures the full spectrum of sound in any environment, from the softest whisper to a speaker in a crowd.

 To learn about Opn and other Oticon offerings, visit their website.

 One of Phonak’s major contributions to the field of hearing is their insistence on shattering taboos around hearing loss on a cultural level.
 The company has often stated that they will not rest in their work until “wearing a hearing aid is as simple and routine as eyeglasses or contact lenses.”
 This philosophy drives their product design, creating user-friendly and accessible products that adapt well to people from all walks of life.

 Phonak’s newest models offer breakthrough rechargeable technology, as found in the Audeo B-R. Along with the Audeo B-R, other Phonak models are equipped with excellent features that provide automatic adjustment to sound in any environment and improved speech recognition.
 To learn more about Phonak’s hearing devices, visit their website.